Alforofous/dm_bdf_render/README.md

 # dm_bdf_render library for displaying bdf fonts in C

 This library was made and tested on MacOS and WSL2 Ubuntu enviroment.
-It uses bdf font which is lightweight compared to ttf or similar font types that use vectors to draw glyphs.
+It uses bdf font, which is quite lightweight compared to ttf or similar font types that use vectors to draw glyphs.
 Downside is that font isn't scalable.

 # HOW TO USE

   - Clone the repository;
   - From command line move into the root of repository and type Make;

 This creates dm_bdf_render.a which is a static library.
-Link your source code through the compiler and you will be able to access function that prints single glyph or whole string.
+Link your source code through the compiler and you will be able to access a function that prints single glyph or whole string.

 If you want test out rendering certain strings in specific font, try out example folder.